totalspectrum/spin2cpp/doc/spin.md

 `DEBUG` in flexspin is implemented differently than in PNut, so timing when debug is enabled may be different.

+`DEBUG` statements containing backticks are (partially) translated so as to output the correct strings, but FlexProp does not have any way to interpret these strings so no graphical debug capabiliites exist.

 ### ASMCLK instruction

 The `ASMCLK` pseudo-instruction is supported as a preprocessor macro in FlexSpin, so only the most common spellings like `ASMCLK`, `AsmClk`, and `asmclk` will work (e.g. `aSmClk` will not work).